 Extensive Demand for Volunteers and Dwindling Citizens to Answer the Call

 The substantial decline in the number of citizens willing to volunteer to provide these services throughout the Commonwealth has been experienced in Lower Paxton as well.
-More than ever, rising operational, capital, and administrative costs caused by increased training requirements and requests for services require municipalities to supplement the volunteer model.
-This change must occur to ensure the Township is prepared to secure the health and safety of our community.
+More than ever, rising operational, capital, and administrative costs caused by increased training requirements and requests for services require municipalities to supplement the volunteer model to ensure the health and safety of our community.

 Township Volunteer Fire Companies